- Location: California

 While keeping these facts in mind, the state has modified the laws to make sure all drivers younger than 18 years old do not use a wireless telephone, pager, laptop or any other electronic mobile device to speak or text while driving; this applies even if they intend on using a hands-free headset.
 The only exception to this new rule is in emergency situations to call police, fire or medical authorities.

 Drivers age 18 and over

-Drivers age 18 and over may use the speaker phone function on their cellular telephone, and use a Bluetooth or other earpiece, but both ears cannot be covered.
-Even though the law does not specifically indicate that you cannot text message while driving, you can still be pulled over and cited if the officer feels you were not operating the vehicle safely.
+Drivers age 18 years old and over may use the speaker phone function on their cellular telephone, and use a Bluetooth or other earpiece, but both ears cannot be covered.

 You are still allowed to use a wireless telephone to make emergency calls to a law enforcement agency, a medical provider, the fire department, or other emergency service agencies.
 Just be sure to exercise care and use your best judgment.
 The following best practices will help you drive more safely while using your cell phone:

 - Always drive to the side of the road to use your cell phone.

 - Let it ring.
 Don't feel compelled to answer.